John Bernardo, M.D.

 - Translational-Clinical Research: Tuberculosis: diagnostics; treatment; community-based prevention; education; policy

 Dr. Bernardo is Professor of Medicine at Boston University School of Medicine.
 He attends on the pulmonary consult service and critical care unit at Boston Medical Center.
-He is active in local and national TB programmatic activities, including: National Tuberculosis Controllers’ Association where he has served as Executive Committee President from 2002 to the present.
-Dr. Bernardo is also an active member of the Advisory Committee on the Elimination of Tuberculosis (ACET; NTCA) and the Association of Public Health Laboratories Task Force on the Future of TB Laboratory Services.
-Dr. Bernardo is a co-investigator at the Northeast Tuberculosis Regional Training and Medical Consultation Center (CDC), and a TB Control Officer, Massachusetts Department of Public Health, Div of TB Prevention and Control.
-He is a Principal Investigator at the Boston University site, TB Trials Consortium and co-Principal Investigator, Massachusetts DPH site, TB Epidemiologic Studies Consortium;.
+He is active in local and national TB programmatic activities, including: National Tuberculosis Controllers’ Association (NTCA) where he has served as Executive Committee Board President in 2006-7 and 2014-15, and Stop TB USA, where he served as its Chairperson from 2010-12.
+He currently is president-elect of the National Society of TB Clinicians of the NTCA.
+Dr. Bernardo also is the NTCA representative to the Association of Public Health Laboratories Tuberculosis Subcommittee.
+Dr. Bernardo is a collaborator at the CDC’s Northeast Tuberculosis Regional Training and Medical Consultation Center at Rutgers Medical School, Newark, NJ, where he teaches courses on tuberculosis and provides regional medical consultation for complex cases, and TB Medical Officer, Massachusetts Department of Public Health, Div of TB Prevention and Control.
+He also has served on numerous CDC advisory committees on tuberculosis.

-Outside of Boston Medical Center, Dr. Bernardo is a Pulmonary/TB Physician for Boston’s Health Care for the Homeless, Inc., with a weekly, full-service, evening TB Clinic at Pine Street Inn shelter, where Claire Murphy, RN, NP, and Dr Bernardo provide specialty care to persons with TB infection and disease.
+Outside of Boston Medical Center, Dr. Bernardo is a Pulmonary/TB Physician for Boston’s Health Care for the Homeless, Inc.

 Dr. Bernardo’s basic research interests include basic studies of the control of the phagovacuolar environment (human neutrophils and monomuclear phagocytes) using kinetic flow cytometry and novel flow cytometric techniques (NHLBI support), in collaboration with Elizabeth Simons, Ph.D., Professor of Biochemistry.
 For more details, please see our webpage of TB/HIV Basic Science Research.